-- ▶ Invite students to brainstorm ways that young people can be involved in the life of the Church. - Have a volunteer finish reading the page aloud.
+- Invite students to name ways that young people can be involved in the life of the Church. - Write the Faith Vocabulary terms on the board and invite students to share what they already know. - Direct the students to read silently Growing in Faith.

-- Explain that the Church as a whole must reflect on ways to grow in faith and that this is what Vatican II did. - Discuss the question on the page.
+- Explain that the Church as a whole must reflect on ways to grow in faith and that this is what Vatican II did. - Discuss the question: "How are you in need of greater growth in your faith?"

-► FAITH FOCUS What were some of the key teachings of
+FAITH FOCUS What were some of the key teachings of Vatican II?

-Vatican II?

-► FAITH VOCABULARY

-ecumenical council
+FAITH VOCABULARY ecumenical council laity solidarity

-laity

-solidarity

-The Church Today Imagine that you are part of a

-parish youth ministry program.
-On Sunday evening, there is Mass with contemporary mussic.
-A band leads the music with guitars, drums and a plano.
-You are a lector at Mass and your older sister is an extraordinary minister of the Bucharlst.
-On the following Tuesday, you and the rest of the youth group help set up meals and cost for a homeless project.
+The Church Today Imagine that you are part of a parish youth ministry program.
+On Sunday evening, there is Mass emporary music.
+A band leads the music with guitars, drums and a piano.
+You are a lector at Mass and your older siste is an extraordinary minister of the Eucharist.
+On the following Tuesday, you and the rest of the in the Catholic Church today.
+Many parish activities are a result from the teachings of the Second Vatican Council.
+This ecumenical council brought together all the bishops of the Church to discuss the contemporary issues facing the Church.
+They used Church youth group help set up meals and cots for a homeless project.